-First found in Burgundy, where this family was established in earlier times.
+First found in Burgundy (French: Bourgogne), an administrative and historical region of east-central France, where this family was established in earlier times.

 This web page shows only a small excerpt of our Surratt research.
 Another 201 words(14 lines of text) covering the years 1336, 1372, 1389, 1432, 1762, 1829, and 1845 are included under the topic Early Surratt History in all our PDF Extended History products.

 Another 61 words(4 lines of text) are included under the topic Early Surratt Notables in all our PDF Extended History products.